h1dz/Pen-Testing/README.md

 ## dnsenum.sh
 Runs many different commands with a large output to sift through for enumerating dns.
 -Usage     `sudo ./dnsenum.sh <RHOST> <domain>`

+## SubnetSweep.sh
+Runs a ping sweep finding subnets that are live.
+-Usage      `./SubnetSweep.sh <xxx.xxx.xxx>`

+## SubnetNmapSweep.sh
+Runs a ping sweep finding subnets that are live and then conducting a thorough nmap scan.
+-Usage      `sudo ./SubnetSweep.sh <xxx.xxx.xxx>`